- Mission & History

-Are there any prerequisites for the ABA and Autism program?
+Are there any prerequisites for the Applied Behavior Analysis and Autism program?

-Candidates should possess an undergraduate degree with a GPA of 2.75 of higher.
+Candidates should possess an undergraduate degree with a GPA of 3.00 or higher.
 The following undergraduate courses are required, but do not need to be completed prior to acceptance into the program: a statistics course, and a history and systems of psychology course or Introduction to Psychology Course.

 Your prerequisite credits must be from an accredited institution.
 Please note that meeting the minimum requirements does not guarantee admission into the program.